manideep1428/Gemini-simple/README.md

-## This is a simple chat page Gemini and User
+## This is a simple chat page Gemini and User build in NEXTJS

+<p>{Note : this project is build in 3hours , SO please don't expect production level experience}</p>

 # HOW TO USE THIS?